(Updated February 2020)

 - If you do find the buyer yourself, make no mistake about it – they are going to want a part of the ‘savings’ for not having been represented by a real estate agent too.
 In our experience, they usually want half of that ‘commission savings’ for themselves.

-- Staging can cost anywhere from a few hundred dollars to a more than $5,000 for a typical Toronto house.
-Our average staging costs $3,000.
+- Staging can cost anywhere from a few hundred dollars to more than $10,000 for a typical Toronto house.
+Our average staging costs $4,500.

 - Studies show that professional photography – and in particular, HDR photography – adds thousands of dollars to the sale price of a home.
 Typical costs: $150-300.